HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

 Earlier, we mentioned year-over-year improvements in LCP and FID improvements.
 These could be partly due to faster mobile devices and mobile networks.
-The chart above shows total origins accessed on 3G speed dropped by 2 points while 4G origins increased by 3 points.
+The chart above shows total origins accessed on 3G dropped by 2 percentage points while 4G access increased by 3 percentage points..
 Percent of origins is not necessarily correlated with traffic.
 But, I would guess if people have more access to higher speeds, then more origins would be accessed from that connection type.

-Performance by connection type would be easier to understand if we could start tracking by traffic and not only origin.
+Performance by connection type would be easier to understand if we could start tracking by traffic and not just origin.
 It would also be nice to see data for higher speeds.
 However, [the API is currently limited](https://developer.mozilla.org/en-US/docs/Glossary/Effective_connection_type) to grouping anything above 4G as 4G.

 ### By Geographic Region